Nächste: , Vorige: , Nach oben: Mitwirken [Inhalt][Index]

 4. Aim for finalization.
 Reviewing code is time-consuming.
 Your goal as a reviewer is to put the process on a clear path towards integration, possibly with agreed-upon changes, or rejection, with a clear and mutually-understood reasoning.
 Avoid leaving the review process in a lingering state with no clear way out.

 5. Review is a discussion.
 The submitter’s and reviewer’s views on how to achieve a particular change may not always be aligned.
-To lead the discussion, remain focused, ensure progress and aim for finalization, spending time proportional to the stakes49.
+To lead the discussion, remain focused, ensure progress and aim for finalization, spending time proportional to the stakes51.
 As a reviewer, try hard to explain the rationale for suggestions you make, and to understand and take into account the submitter’s motivation for doing things in a certain way.
+In other words, build consensus with everyone involved (siehe Entscheidungen treffen).

-When you deem the proposed change adequate and ready for inclusion within Guix, the following well understood/codified ‘Reviewed-by: Your Name<your-email@example.com>50 line should be used to sign off as a reviewer, meaning you have reviewed the change and that it looks good to you:
+When you deem the proposed change adequate and ready for inclusion within Guix, the following well understood/codified ‘Reviewed-by: Your Name <your-email@example.com>52 line should be used to sign off as a reviewer, meaning you have reviewed the change and that it looks good to you:

 If you are not a committer, you can help others find a series you have reviewed more easily by adding a reviewed-looks-good usertag for the guix user (siehe Debbugs-Usertags).